 The theory, example, and practice of composition.
-Introduction to the literature of England, continued from English 103.
-Required of all freshmen, and prerequisite to all other courses in English.
+A continuation of English 103, required of all freshmen, and prerequisite to all other courses in English.
 Textbooks, periodic themes, and a course paper.

 201. AMERICAN LITERATURE

 Analysis of important writings in the colonial and revolutionary periods.
 Emphasis upon culture and writings of the New England Group.
 Textbooks, collateral reading, and reports.